papengav/LeagueScraperDiscordBot/README.md

 ---

 **Matches Command:** Displays an embed with basic data on a Summoner's 10 most recent matches.
-For each match, whether the Summoner won or lost is dislayed along with an icon of the champion (character) they played, the game-mode, their K/D/A (Kills, Deaths, Assists), CS (how many monsters they defeated), and gold acquired during the match.
+For each match, whether the Summoner won or lost is displayed along with an icon of the champion (character) they played, the game-mode, their K/D/A (Kills, Deaths, Assists), CS (how many monsters they defeated), and gold acquired during the match.

 ![image](https://user-images.githubusercontent.com/35815544/219258192-f00acb75-5f75-4ca4-91c7-a2fc241fceb8.png)